gaurangkhera/Kintsugi/SETUP.md

 ```

 ### Map Not Loading
-Make sure you've installed leaflet and its types:
+Make sure you have installed leaflet and its types:
 ```bash
 pnpm add react-leaflet leaflet @types/leaflet
 ```